IndianCoder3/abhinu-dev_basic-ictl/readme.md

 The ICTL language is supported in VS Code with syntax highlighting, code snippets, and language configuration.

 ### Installation
+1. Open [Abhinu.Dev Basic ICTL Language Support](https://marketplace.visualstudio.com/items?itemName=IndianCoder3.ictl-language) in your browser.
+2. Press Install, it will ask if you do have VS Code.
+Continue, and let the website open VS Code.
+3. You will see the extension.
+Install it.

+Or:

 1. Download the extension VSIX file from the [ictl_extras-vscode](ictl_extras-vscode/) directory or better, use the one from the latest release.
 2. In VS Code, press `Ctrl+Shift+P` and run `Extensions: Install from VSIX...`